• Menu

 Caribou Ghost Town.
 Photo by Simon Foot.

-Once a silver mining town in the late 1800s, Caribou was once a vibrant little community of about 3,000 workers.
-At its peak, there were three saloons, one brewery, a church, and even a local, town newspaper.
+Once a silver mining town in the late 1800s, Caribou was a vibrant little community of about 3,000 workers.
+At its peak, there were three saloons, one brewery, a church, and even a local town newspaper.
 Today, only remnants of Caribou remain.

 Play at Chipeta Park

 Chipeta Park is a local community park located in the heart of Nederland.
 It is perfect for families with playgrounds and picnic areas.
-There is a lovely pathway to enjoy a 20 minute, family walk from town all the way to Barker Reservoir.
+There is a lovely pathway to enjoy a 20-minute family walk from town to Barker Reservoir.
 Bring all your fishing gear.
 Kids can fish in the regularly stocked pond after playing on the park’s well-appointed playground.

 Located in the center of town, the Nederland Mining Museum is free to all visitors.
 You will be taken back in time, viewing various “tools of the trade,” mining trams, ore carts, engines, historic photographs, and rare mining claim maps.
 Activities abound for all ages.
 This is a perfect stop to learn a bit about Nederland’s history and heritage before you set out on an adventure into the great outdoors.

-For such a small little mountain community, Nederland packs in plenty of opportunities for adventure.
+For such a small mountain community, Nederland packs plenty of opportunities for adventure.
 Visitors will have no trouble filling their days with these things to do in Nederland!

 Shawn Reeser